Family Involvement and Resources

 Every parent and guardian has an integral role to play in their student’s education.
 When their student also receives special education services, that role expands considerably as they become integral members of the team that will plan their student’s individual education needs and goals.

 This is a demanding role for many parents as they find themselves learning new ideas, terms, and methods of communication with the district’s teachers and staff.
-We provide a variety of resources here, on the District Special Education Department website, to help families feel ready to play an integral role in planning for their student’s success.
+The District Special Education Department webpage provides a variety of resources to help families feel ready to play an integral role in planning for their student’s success.

 - Special Education Advisory and Advocacy Council (SEAAC), a group of parents, teachers and community leaders who advise the district on advocacy, policy and practice.
 Members serve a two-year term and are selected by the district from a pool of volunteer applications.